aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/ishapecollection/reorder/_index.md

 ## reorder {#int-listishape}
-Moves a shape from the collection to the specified position.
+Moves shapes from the collection to the specified position.
+            Shapes will be placed starting from index in order they appear in list.

 ```python